mollykmcglone/Oregon-dog-story/file1.md

+# A state dog for Oregon?
+Newfoundland suggested for the job

-By  Laura Frazier | The Oregonian/OregonLive
+_By  Laura Frazier | The Oregonian/OregonLive_

 An Oregon House of Representatives committee will hear a pitch Thursday on naming the Newfoundland State Dog of Oregon.